HSXtra.com football Coach's Clipboard with Reidsville's Jimmy Teague

-It's the third week of the NCHSAA football playoffs, and that means the Reidsville Rams are just getting into the meat of their schedule.
-The perennial Class 2-A title contenders are home Friday night against Forest City Chase.
+It's Thanksgiving week, and that usually means playoff football for Reidsville High School.
+This week is no exception, as the Rams get ready for a NCHSAA Class 2-A West fourth-round matchup with Maiden at Community Stadium.

-Longtime Reidsville coach Jimmy Teague took time out from his game prep to talk with the News & Record's Joe Sirera about his team and the matchup.
-Here are the highlights (full video interviews at HSXtra.com):
+Coach Jimmy Teague took time out from his game prep to talk with HSXtra.com's Joe Sirera about his team and the matchup:

 Contact Joe Sirera at 336-373-7034, and follow @JoeSireraSports on Twitter.